 The ucmm command toggles an internal variable, which selects either the Group 2 predefined Explicit Request or the Explicit Request created by the UCMM.
-After both a UCMM connection (see open) and the predefined Explicit (see allocate) have been created, this toggle will allow a choice of which method to use.
-If using the UCMM Explicit Connection make sure to set the fragackok, and fragidok variables.
+After both a UCMM connection (see open) and the predefined Explicit (see

 2.33. offline

 The offline command constructs and sends an Offline Ownership Request Message.
 The data field may contain up to eight arbitrary data bytes.
 There should be no response to this message unless another master on the network has already claimed ownership of the offline connection set.